-Plan a trip to a place with plenty of room to roam and “Get Your West On” in Wyoming’s Carbon County!
+Plan a trip out West to a place with plenty of room to roam and discover Wyoming’s Carbon County!
 Explore Carbon County’s rich history full of colorful characters and infamous outlaws, warm up with a soak in our natural hot springs or hike & mountain bike in an outdoor lover’s paradise.

 Popular outdoor activities include hiking, fly fishing, rafting, mountain biking and ORVing!
 We have hundreds of miles of trail to explore including a beautiful section of The Continental Divide Trail.